rackerlabs/rackspace-how-to/content/cloud-servers/create-and-edit-users-in-mysql.md

 ### Log in as the new user

-To verify that the permssions that you set work properly, log in to MySQL as the new user by running the following command:
+To verify that the permissions that you set work properly, log in to MySQL as the new user by running the following command:

     mysql -u test -p